“It was a nice boost to my spirits at the right time.” – Stephanie Stetefeld

 "The Solarium is amazing because it's so big and spacious," says Stephanie.
 "Often when you go for treatments you sit in this tiny dark room.
 At the Solarium there's so much light it really makes a difference.
 To have a nice atmosphere shows that you are worthy of a comfortable space.
 It makes you feel better."

-With donor support the Solarium can continue to provide healing programs in a warm and inviting environment."You come in to this beautiful room and you feel really pampered which is wonderful," says Stephanie.
+Thanks to the generous support of donors, the Solarium continues to provide healing programs in a warm and inviting environment."You come in to this beautiful room and you feel really pampered which is wonderful," says Stephanie.
 "I hope even more programs can take place in the Solarium because it is such a warm, relaxing space.
 It was very empowering."